nesterapp/react-native-streetview/README.md

 ```

 ## Roadmap and help?
-I had to quickly wrap this component up to have Street View ability in our Home renting app, [Nester](nester.co.il).
+I had to quickly wrap up this component to have Street View ability in our Home renting app, [Nester](http://nester.co.il).
 So, currently providing only two props that we needed.
-There is much to go forward, with camera and heading setup, markers, etc. We will gradually add those in the next few weeks.
+There is much to go forward, with camera and heading setup, markers, etc. We will gradually add those in the next releases.
 Feel free to fork and submit PR's.
 We will really appriciate any effort, especially on Android ;(

 #### Contact
 Amit Palomo <amit@nester.co.il>
 Rafael Bodill <rafi@nester.co.il>
+© 2017 Nester.co.il